Abhishekvrshny/browser-notes/BUILD_INSTRUCTIONS.md

-# Build Instructions for Browser Notes
+# Build Instructions for Jotdown

 This document explains how to use the build utility to transpile JSX files and avoid CORS issues when running the application.